Catering Outlets Community Projects Halls Freshers' Packs Fair Trade

 While this packaging does still have an impact, it is a positive step in the right direction.
 We will be working to find other environmentally-friendly solutions before September 2020.

-All of the booklets and leaflets included in the packs are printed on paper and can be recycled in the usual way ... after you've finished reading them of course!
+All of the packaging, booklets and leaflets included in the packs are printed on paper and can be recycled by adding them to your mixed recycling ... after you've finished reading them of course!

 Cardiff University (including the Students’ Union) was awarded Fairtrade status in June 2007.